Skip to content

 Excluded Service Charges

-Excluded service charges are operating expenses that appear on a CAM reconciliation statement but are prohibited from pass-through either by explicit exclusions in the lease or by GAAP accounting standards.
-Lease-based exclusions include capital improvements, leasing commissions, executive compensation, depreciation, and debt service.
-GAAP-based exclusions, which apply regardless of lease language, include bad debt reserves, contingency funds, and litigation reserves.
-Landlord credit losses are a cost of doing business, not a recoverable operating expense.
-Charging any of these inflates the tenant's share and constitutes a recoverable overcharge.
+Excluded service charges are operating expenses that appear on a CAM reconciliation statement but are prohibited from pass-through either by explicit exclusions listed in the lease or by GAAP accounting standards that apply regardless of what the lease says.
+Lease-based exclusions typically include capital improvements, leasing commissions, executive compensation above the on-site management level, depreciation and amortization, and debt service.
+GAAP-based exclusions cover bad debt reserves, provisions for doubtful accounts, contingency funds, and litigation reserves.
+These are landlord financial risk costs, not recoverable property operating expenses.
+When any of these appear on a CAM statement, they inflate the tenant's share and constitute a recoverable overcharge.
+CAMAudit's excluded service charge detection rule uses both keyword matching and AI semantic classification to identify these charges, including expenses that are disguised with non-standard naming conventions, and pairs each finding with the lease exclusion or GAAP principle that prohibits it.

 Key Takeaway